What is the issue of relocation?

 - The reasonable availability of makeup or substitute timesharing;

 - The financial ability of having makeup or substitute time sharing;

-- The children’s ties with their current community, school and such; and
+- The children’s ties with their current community, school, friends, family and such; and

 - How the children are currently doing.

 This is not a complete list.
 Every case is different.

 How can the Anton Legal Group help someone with relocation issues?

 First, we can help you analyze your particular facts and let you know whether you have a good chance at prevailing in a relocation request or at successfully blocking a relocation case.
 Then we can help you properly follow the required Florida statutory procedure, which would then entitle you to even ask for or object to a minor child relocation.
 If you do not follow the statutory procedure, then you cannot even successfully ask for or block a relocation.

 If you are seeking to move outside the area with your minor children, or if your former spouse has filed a petition for relocation, call the Anton Legal Group today at (813) 443-5249 for a consultation.